larsrickert/nginx-proxy/README.md

 # Step 2 (optional): Deploy your first application

-Make sure to create an A Record that redirects each domain you want to use with the nginx-proxy to the IP of your server.
+Make sure to create an A Record in your domain DNS settings that points each domain you want to use with the nginx-proxy to the IP of your server.

 You can find examples for different applications in the `examples` folder. <br /> <br />
 There are `TODO: CHANGE ME` comments above all lines